Aims and Philosophy

 - Inform staff when Year 10 work experience will be.

-- Staff will be informed by Mrs Nicholas when she interviews the students in Year 11 and will look at the pupil profiles and predicted grades as a sources of information when interviewing students.
+- Staff will be informed by Mrs Redfern when she interviews the students in Year 11 and will look at the pupil profiles and predicted grades as a sources of information when interviewing students.

 The briefing meetings on a Monday, Wednesday and Friday morning are used to inform of staff of issues that arise from sessions with students and to gather information about students; inform staff of events and deadlines.